 First Offense Felony Theft Lawyer in Florida

-At Rodriguez & Williamson, PLLC, our theft crimes defense attorney handles all types of theft crimes cases.
-We work to make sure your constitutional rights are upheld and that you get the best defense you deserve.
-Contact us today at 813-320-7500 or to schedule a Free and to make sure your rights are protected.
+At Rodriguez & Williamson, PLLC, our attorneys handle all types of theft crime cases.
+We work to make sure your constitutional rights are upheld and that you get the defense you deserve.
+Contact us today at 813-320-7500 or to schedule a free consultation.

 Common First Offense Felony Theft Crimes in Florida